-• The connect-equations (and the special functions for overdetermined connectors) can only be used in equations and shall not be used inside if-equations with non-parametric condition, or in whenequations.
+• The connect-equations (and the special functions for overdetermined connectors) can only be used in equations, and shall not be used inside if-equations with conditions that are not parameter expressions, or in when-equations.

 [For-equations always have parameter expressions for the array expression.]